(I may earn a small commission from the products mentioned in this post.)

 Don’t skimp and be cheap.
 If you are buying a pair of shoes for a loved one, consider shoes that include air and extra padding in the sole.

 If your loved one has trouble bending over, consider shoes with Velcro instead of traditional shoestrings.
-Other great gifts that go along with shoes are an extra long shoehorn and sock aides for putting on socks.
+Other great gifts that go along with shoes are an extra long shoe horn and sock aides for putting on socks.

-Walking Aides-Walkers, Walking Sticks or a Cane
+5. Walking Aides-Walkers, Walking Poles or a Cane

 My walker was waiting for me in my hospital room and I used it within hours after my surgery.
 I used it immediately to go back and forth to the bathroom and to do exercises in my hospital room.